The introductory computer exercise using Python and the SUND toolbox¶

 About the background on the problem at hand

-The Biological system and experimental data
+The biological system and experimental data¶

-During the following exercises you will take on the role of a system biologist working in collaboration with an experimental group.
 The experimental group is focusing on the cellular response to growth factors, like the epidermal growth factor (EGF), and their role in cancer.
-The group have a particular interest in the phosphorylation of the receptor tyrosine kinase EGFR in response to EGF and therefore perform an experiment to elucidate the role of EGFR.
-In the experiment, they stimulate a cancer cell line with EGFR and use an antibody to measure the tyrosine phosphorylation at site 992, which is known to be involved in downstream growth signalling.
-The data from these experiments show an interesting dynamic behavior with a fast increase in phosphorylation followed by a decrease down to a steady state level which is higher than before stimulation (Figure 1).
-Figure 2 showcases a similar behavior in response to a stronger stimulation.
+The group has a particular interest in the phosphorylation of the receptor tyrosine kinase EGFR in response to EGF and therefore perform an experiment to elucidate the role of EGFR.
+In the experiment, they stimulate a cancer cell line with EGF and use an antibody to measure the tyrosine phosphorylation at site 992, which is known to be involved in downstream growth signalling.
+The data from these experiments show an interesting dynamic behaviour with a fast increase in phosphorylation followed by a decrease down to a steady state level which is higher than before stimulation.
+This dataset contains two stimulations, one with a low dose (Figure 1) and one with a high dose (Figure 2).

-The experimental group does not know the underlying mechanisms that give rise to this dynamic behavior.
+The experimental group does not know the underlying mechanisms that give rise to this dynamic behaviour.
 However, they have two different ideas of possible mechanisms, which we will formulate as hypotheses below.
 The first idea is that there is a negative feedback transmitted from EGFR to a downstream signalling molecule that is involved in dephosphorylation of EGFR.
 The second idea is that a downstream signalling molecule is secreted to the surrounding medium and there catalyses breakdown of EGF, which also would reduce the phosphorylation of EGFR.
 The experimental group would like to know if any of these ideas agree with their data, and if so, how to design experiments to find out which is the more likely idea.
-To generalize this problem, we refer to EGF as the Activator (A), and EGFR as Receptor (R)

 Create a Python script and import the necessary packages